-The letter ends by a saying, “We’re not going to go full Dr. Brenner on you, but we ask that you please (1) not extend the pop-up beyond [the show’s] six-week run ending in September, and (2) reach out to us for permission if you plan to do something like this again.”
+The letter ends by saying, “We’re not going to go full Dr. Brenner on you, but we ask that you please (1) not extend the pop-up beyond [the show’s] six-week run ending in September, and (2) reach out to us for permission if you plan to do something like this again.”
 The final warning refers to the show’s monster and the threat we all wish to avoid: “the demogorgon is not as forgiving” and “don’t make us call your mom.”

 Bending a Knee to the Legal Team at HBO

-HBO’s legal team acted swiftly, with a response that referenced the show and asked, “How do you say trademark misuse in Dothraki?”
+HBO’s legal team acted swiftly with a response that referenced the show and asked, “How do you say trademark misuse in Dothraki?”
 HBO also commented that they didn’t know about the message and would prefer that their trademark not be misappropriated for political purposes.

-Don’t Dilly Around With Our Brand
+Don’t Dilly Around with Our Brand

-The Crier continues, “Dear friend of the crown, Modist Brewing Company.
+The crier continues, “Dear friend of the crown, Modist Brewing Company.
 Congratulations on the launch of your new brew, Dilly Dilly Mosaic Double IPA.
 Let it be known, any beer that is shared between friends is a fine beer indeed.
 And we are duly flattered by your loyal tribute.”

 Empathy and humor played a huge role in defusing and stopping these trademark misappropriations.
 The use of social media and the creative means of delivering the legal memorandum was a win-win strategy for communicating legal protections and marketing brands.
-It showed that these businesses respect and appreciate their audiences and communities, while still committed to protecting their intellectual property and brand reputations.
-It shows that we can treat each other kindly even when our annoyance and frustrations get the best of us.
+It showed that these businesses respect and appreciate their audiences and communities, while still committing to protecting their intellectual property and brand reputations.
+It shows that we can treat each other kindly even when our annoyances and frustrations get the best of us.
 It also demonstrates the wisdom of lawyers sometimes reining it in a little.